 Services that are covered for you What you must pay when you get these services visit copay for that visit.)
 Allergy Testing and Treatment • \$0 copayment for each covered allergy test or treatment Prior authorization rules may apply.
 Please contact the plan for details.
-Outpatient hospital observation In Network Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
-20% coinsurance for observation services For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+In Network 20% coinsurance for observation services For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
 This fact sheet is available on the Web at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Outpatient hospital services Please Note: You may have to pay a We cover medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or copayment for an office visit if you get other injury.
+Outpatient hospital services Please Note: You may have to pay a We cover medically necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or copayment for an office visit if you get other services during the visit.
+If you need to pay a copayment, the copayment will be based injury.